TroubleInTerroristTown/Public/.github/ISSUE_TEMPLATE/Bug_Report.md

+---
+name: Bug Report
+about: Create a bug report for Trouble in Terrorist Town

+---
 If you found a bug or have some others problems, we need some details about your server (like version of metamod, sourcemod and ttt) and  the issue.

 Here's is a list what we need: